- Centers and Programs

 An intellectually rich, interdisciplinary environment, where faculty from 11 colleges and 43 departments take an interest in each other’s work, collaboration is the norm, and multiple disciplinary perspectives are routinely applied in research.

-An administrative team accustomed to meeting the financial, human resources, and informational technology needs of complex program project and center grants, managing international contracts, and satisfying reporting requirements of nonprofit organizations and federal, state and local agencies.
+A skillful research infrastructure team of grants management, human resources, informational technology and communication professionals who are accustomed to meeting the complex needs of interdisciplinary research (including program project and center grants), managing international contracts, and satisfying reporting requirements of sponsors, from nonprofit organizations to public agencies at the federal, state and local levels.

 Close proximity to successful senior investigators, who offer consultation, input and feedback on grant proposals (before submission and after NIH review), manuscripts under development, and intervention design, development, implementation and dissemination.